opulo-inc/ohai/docs/lumen/pack-out/index.md

 1. Perform `drag-chain` QC

-	* Inspect the `drag-chain` for missing or loose `drag-chain-cover` pieces
+	* Inspect `drag-chain` for missing or loose `drag-chain-cover` pieces
 	* Confirm the following vacuum tubes are present and labeled correctly at both ends:
 		*  	<span style="background-color:red">**Red**</span> `4mm-pneumatic-tubing` with `LH` label
 		*  	<span style="background-color:blue">**Blue**</span> `4mm-pneumatic-tubing` with `RH` label
-	* Confirm the 2x `zip-tie` used in `cable-splay` are trimmed flush and present
+	* Confirm 2x `zip-tie` used in `cable-splay` are trimmed flush and present

 	!!!success "If all checks pass, continue onward"

  1. Secure loose cables with a rubber-band on both ends of `drag-chain`
-	* Confirm no vacuum tubes are pinched closed by the bagging process
+	* Confirm no vacuum tubes are pinched closed by the rubber banding

 	![alt text](img/IMG_65.JPG)
 	![alt text](img/IMG_66.JPG)